auraspgit/auraspgit/README.md

 ### Hi there 👋
 You have stumbled upon my profile.
-It may like seem like it but I do indeed write code.
+It may not seem like it but I do indeed write code.

 - 💬 Ask me about any kind of electronic or gaming topic.
 - 📫 How to reach me: Here or Reddit (YouTube is dead for the time being)